shakti230/Project2018/README.md

 ## 4. Investigation

-Download the data set and write some Python code to investigate it.
+*Download the data set and write some Python code to investigate it.*

 Download iris data
 import required libraries
 #### Analysis 1 - print out iris data on screen, display without headers and comma separated
+See project repository for python code used to run this output.
 ![analysis 1](https://user-images.githubusercontent.com/36244887/39323956-13556514-4986-11e8-9a54-df584528423c.JPG)

 *Figure 5*

 Displays all rows 150 rows x 5 columns
+See project repository for python code used to run this output.
 ![analysis 1 1](https://user-images.githubusercontent.com/36244887/39324063-63b1c106-4986-11e8-8eba-e45eb0d04651.JPG)

 *Figure 6*

 #### Analysis 2 - Assign column names to the data set using class - sepal-length', 'sepal-width', 'petal-length', 'petal-width'
+See project repository for python code used to run this output.
 ![analysis 2](https://user-images.githubusercontent.com/36244887/39324464-7a7444a8-4987-11e8-86b5-f210aa0c22b7.JPG)

 *Figure 7*

 #### Analysis 3 - Find out the number of rows and columns in the dataset
+See project repository for python code used to run this output.
 ![image](https://user-images.githubusercontent.com/36244887/39324632-e3bc87ea-4987-11e8-9a09-c81b1b42156a.png)

 *Figure 8*

 #### Analysis 4 - Using the  describe function allows me to compile summary statistics such as mean, count, min, max and percentages
+See project repository for python code used to run this output.
 ![image](https://user-images.githubusercontent.com/36244887/39324990-f355326e-4988-11e8-8672-9c90613c4a0f.png)

 *Figure 9*

 #### Analysis 5 - Group data sets by class size
+See project repository for python code used to run this output.
 ![image](https://user-images.githubusercontent.com/36244887/39325169-6acfa91e-4989-11e8-88ba-0dd0d08fedc8.png)

 *Figure 10*

 #### Analysis 6 - Use the describe function to describe each class individually
+See project repository for python code used to run this output.
 ![image](https://user-images.githubusercontent.com/36244887/39325318-c91e885a-4989-11e8-9ea6-84d0085cff94.png)

 *Figure 11*